enkidevs/curriculum/lua/roblox-studio/beginner-scripting-on-studio/accessing-elements-with-variables.md

 ---

 ## Content
-As previously stated, variables are important in Roblox Studio as they **can directly store objects and elements**.
+As previously stated, variables are important in Roblox Studio as they **can directly store objects and instances**.
 By doing this, the **variable can act as an easy access point** to the object, so any actions/code that manipulates or references the variable will also affect the object.

 ![variable-referencing-diagram](https://img.enkipro.com/cab77f31b9f8023a4369582118573e8f.png)